 To process powder-coated mesh, use Delrin™ rods.

 We arrived at those two materials after extensive testing.
 The difference is quite large – if you use the wrong combination of wire mesh and contact rods, you may have to pull twice as hard to get material through the machine!
 This could damage the wire mesh, the Bender or the operator if the mesh were to come loose unexpectedly.
-We supply Teflon rods with every new Bender since that is what most folks will be processing, but Delrin rods can be purchased separately and retrofitted into any AG Bender (see instructions in the User Guide).
+We supply Teflon rods with every new Bender since most installers use PVC coated mesh.
+Delrin rods can be purchased separately and retrofitted into any AG Bender (see instructions in the User Guide).
 Rental customers can choose Teflon or Delrin at checkout.

 If you have any questions about this, our team is happy to help!
 Contact us.